jeetsukumaran/DendroPy/doc/source/tutorial/dataobjects.rst

         Takes a string specifying the path to the the data source file as the first argument, and a string specifying the schema as the second.

     - :meth:`get_from_string(src, schema, **kwargs)`
-        Takes a string specifying containing the source data as the first argument, and a string specifying the schema as the second.
+        Takes a string containing the source data as the first argument, and a string specifying the schema as the second.

 All these methods minimally take a source and schema reference as arguments and return a new object of the given type populated from the given source::